-'A rock, a crag, a steep cliff', in place-names maybe a standing stone or other stone perceived as significant, as at Clackmannan, just outwith our area, formed with Gaelic or Gaelicised clach-plus the P-Celtic regional or ethnic name Manau (see man-) in a Gaelicised genitive singular form -Mannan.
+'A rock, a crag, a steep cliff', in place-names maybe a standing stone or other stone perceived as significant, as at Clackmannan, just outwith our area, formed with Gaelic or Gaelicised clach-plus the P-Celtic regional or ethnic name Manau (see man-) in a Gaelicised genitive singular form -Mannan; see Taylor (2020) pp. 290-3.